RakhithJK/dbeaver-dbeaver-wiki/Data-compare.md

 ### Running data compare tool

-- Select two tables in the [[Database Navigator]].
-From the same database or from different databases or even from different RDBMS (e.g. PostgreSQL and MySQL).
+- Select two tables in the [[Database Navigator]] from the same database or from different databases or even from different RDBMS (e.g. PostgreSQL and MySQL).
 - In the context menu choose Compare/Migrate->Compare Data

 DBeaver uses best unique key or index (usually it is a Primary Key) to identify rows.